Eradicating the skin cancer crisis for people with albinism

 Lifetime exposure to UV radiation is the single greatest risk factor for developing skin cancer.
 Periods of high exposure or instances of extreme sunburn, especially in childhood, can precipitate the emergence of skin cancer later in life.
 If the disease does develop, early detection and intervention are critical: in many cases people with albinism develop pre-cancerous patches (actinic keratoses) that can be removed with liquid nitrogen cryotherapy before cancer occurs.
 Skin cancer is not always preventable, but the likelihood of acquisition can be reduced by minimising exposure to sunlight (particularly around midday), applying sunscreen, and wearing long-sleeved clothing and wide-brimmed hats outdoors.
 Because they lack the natural protection afforded by melanin, people with albinism must exercise particular vigilance in these areas.

 In East Africa UV radiation is especially intense, further elevating the risk of skin cancer for people with albinism.
 In Tanzania social marginalisation and stigma combine to exacerbate this threat.
 In the past, dermatological care for Tanzanians with albinism has been insufficient.
 Until now, services have been sporadic, with limited geographical reach and no structured referral process, leaving many with albinism with poor screening provision and lethal delays in cancer diagnosis.
 Historically Tanzanian hospitals have struggled to address the needs of people with albinism.
 Hospitals have often lacked resources, rarely possessing the infrastructure or facilities to develop dermatology services.
 People with albinism seldom have the financial means to pay fees for skin cancer treatment: the vast majority of our patients have never seen a doctor about their skin when they first attend our clinics.
 This vulnerable population has been disconnected from doctors, hospitals and healthcare networks of any description.
 This has directly precipitated the epidemic we see now.
 Frequently marginalised from education and formal employment, people with albinism in Tanzania are also more likely to work as subsistence farmers, spending long hours outside in the blistering heat.
 Sun protection education is alarmingly rare in Tanzania, so people with albinism, and parents of children with albinism, are frequently ignorant of necessary preventative measures.
-Together these elements have produced an epidemic among this population, with only 2% of Tanzanians with albinism surviving skin cancer to reach the age of 40.
+Together these elements have produced an epidemic among this population, with one estimate indicating that only 10% of people with albinism in Tanzania survive skin cancer to reach the age of 30.

 Standing Voice combats this situation by activating, equipping and connecting existing networks of dermatologists and other stakeholders inside Tanzania to provide a regular clinic service to people with albinism across the country.